dannytaylor/pinspiroy/README.md

-### Pen tablet functionality seems to be broken after a system update on Archlinux.
-Driver still works on Ubuntu 16.04, but not subsequent versions.
-Seems to be an issue with the newer Linux kernel and how uinput interprets BTN\_TOOL\_PEN.

 # pinspiroy

 pinspiroy is a linux driver workaround for the [Huion Inspiroy G10T](https://www.huiontablet.com/g10t.html).
 Note that this is not kernel-level driver, it is a user land implementation that creates virtual devices with uinput to mimic the tablet functionality.